akankshakumari393/twitter-bot/README.md

 # twitter-bot
+A Twiiter bot that post a status on the user timeline.
+It uses V1.1 twitter APIs.

-Add an `.env` file with below keys (These keys would be generated from twitter developer account):
+## Add an `.env` file with below keys (These keys would be generated from twitter developer account):

 ```
 CONSUMER_KEY=""